igaloly/vue-preloaders/README.md

 # Vue Preloaders

-Stable, Flexible and Fully Customizable Vue and Nuxt preloaders library.
+Stable, Flexible and Fully Customizable Vue preloaders library.
 Attach your preloader at any time, to any element easily and quickly.

 ![vue-preloaders app use case](https://i.giphy.com/media/WV94760cIZli7S1Do0/giphy.webp)